La Planque

 In bistronomique formats across Québec and further afield, the gap between lunch and dinner service often tells you more about a kitchen's ambitions than either service alone.
 Lunch in this tier typically runs as a compressed version of the evening proposition: fewer courses, faster rhythm, a stronger value argument.
 Dinner allows the kitchen to extend, to run the menu across more stages, and to calibrate the room's pacing to something closer to an event.

 La Planque's menu changes frequently, which is both a signal of kitchen confidence and a practical note for repeat visitors.
 A bistronomique format with a rotating menu asks more of a regular: you cannot return expecting the same plate, and the kitchen's range becomes the basis of loyalty rather than any single dish.
-This is the operating model of some of the most interesting mid-tier kitchens in Canada right now.
 AnnaLena in Vancouver and Narval in Rimouski run comparable philosophies of seasonal rotation at accessible price points, and both reward the kind of visitor who follows rather than plans a specific dish.

 The value case at La Planque is strongest when the full evening format is considered.
-For a Michelin-recognised kitchen operating at the $$ price point, the gap between what's on the plate and what's being charged is larger than at most peer addresses in the city.
+At the $$ price point, the gap between what's on the plate and what's being charged is wider than at most peer addresses in the city.
 Alentours and Champlain both represent different takes on Québec City's modern dining register, but neither operates at the same combination of price tier and Michelin recognition as La Planque.

 Where La Planque Sits in the Canadian Mid-Tier